Trump campaign takes arbitration action against Omarosa

 Manigault Newman, in an interview Monday with “PBS Newshour,” admitted she had signed non-disclosure agreements for her work on the Trump campaign as well as in 2003 after her work on “The Apprentice,” but said she had never signed one for her work in the White House.

+"What is he afraid of?"
+Manigault Newman said.
+"If he hadn't said anything derogatory about African-Americans ... then why would he go to this extent to shut me down?"

+White House Press Secretary Sarah Huckabee Sanders, asked during a press briefing Tuesday about the campaign's arbitration action and whether the White House might pursue similar action, said she "wouldn't be able to comment on any ongoing legal matter."

-Manigault Newman also wrote in her book that she had not signed a non-disclosure agreement for her work in the White House.
+In her book, Manigault Newman wrote that she had not signed a non-disclosure agreement for her work in the White House.
 She asserted in the book that within 24 hours of her departure, Lara Trump, the president's daughter-in-law, emailed her a contract to work on the president's re-election campaign for $15,000 per month, in exchange for signing a nondisclosure agreement that was "as harsh and restrictive as any I'd seen in all my years of television."

 Manigault Newman wrote that she turned down the offer.
 She provided what she said were copies of those agreements to NBC's "Meet the Press” on Sunday.